WICG/explicit-javascript-compile-hints-file-based/README.md

 //# eagerCompilation=all
 ```

 The magic comment is intended as a hint to the browser.
-It signals the functions in this JS file should be treated as "high priority", e.g., compile them upfront.
+It signals the functions in this JS file should be treated as "high priority" - for example, compile them immediately when processing the script, as opposed to when the function is called.

 The magic comment doesn't change the semantics of the JavaScript file.
 The browser is allowed to ignore the hint.